Samia Nkrumah: Personal life

-Samia is the second child cum only daughter of Kwame Nkrumah, Ghana's first President and his Copt wife, Fathia Nkrumah.
+Samia is the second child and only daughter of Kwame Nkrumah, Ghana's first President and his Copt wife, Fathia Nkrumah.
 Nkrumah was the first Prime Minister and President of Ghana, having led the Gold Coast to independence from Britain in 1957.

 An influential advocate of pan-Africanism, Nkrumah was a founding member of the Organization of African Unity and winner of the Lenin Peace Prize from the Soviet Union in 1962.

 Samia has two brothers, Gamal Nkrumah (born 1958) and Sekou Nkrumah (born 1963).
-She also has an older paternal half-brother, Professor Francis Nkrumah (1936–2024), a retired lecturer of medical sciences cum consultant pediatrician, who previously worked as director of the Noguchi Memorial Institute for Medical Research in Legon, Ghana and the only child of his relationship with a Euro-African woman, Fanny Miller whom he was briefly married prior to furthering studies in the United Kingdom.
+She also has an older paternal half-brother, Professor Francis Nkrumah (1936–2024), a retired lecturer of medical sciences and consultant pediatrician, who previously worked as director of the Noguchi Memorial Institute for Medical Research in Legon, Ghana and the only child of his relationship with a Euro-African woman, Fanny Miller whom he was briefly married prior to furthering studies in the United Kingdom.
 In July 2023, she had a debate with her brother Sekou Nkrumah on whether their father was a dictator or not.

 After her father was overthrown in Ghana's first successful military coup d'état on 24 February 1966, Samia, her mother, and her brothers, had to flee to Cairo, Egypt on a plane sent by Egyptian President, Gamal Abdel Nasser, to stay in the country while her father went into exile in Guinea.

 She is married to Michele Melega, an Italian-Danish man.
 They have a son, Kwame Thomas Melega.
 Samia is fluent in Arabic, Italian, Danish, and English.
 She has worked many years as a journalist and media consultant, including in the Egyptian media space.
 She is also an advocate against child marriage, for women's empowerment, and women's affairs.